x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/public-folders-calendar.md

 If you want to delegate additional access rights, add other users and provide required set of [permissions](https://support.microsoft.com/en-us/help/2573274/public-folder-permissions-for-exchange-server)

-Accessing public folder calendar in OWA:
+## Access a public folder calendar in OWA:
 ----------------------------------------

 -   Login to OWA